Radioactive waste

 Higher-activity radioactive waste

-Our policy is that the long-term management of higher-activity radioactive waste should be in near-surface facilities located as near as possible to the site where the waste was produced.
+Scotland also has its own policy for the management of higher-activity radioactive waste (HAW).
+This policy sets out that the long-term management of HAW should be in near-surface facilities located as near as possible to the site where the waste was produced.

 Developers must demonstrate how the facilities will be monitored and how waste packages or waste could be retrieved.